Sunday 17 August 2025, 7.30pm

 "I think John Edwards is absolutely remarkable: there’s never been anything like him before, anywhere in jazz." - Richard Williams, The Blue Moment

 Camila Nebbia from Buenos Aires, based in Berlin, is a saxophone player, composer, improviser, visual artist and curator.
 Described by Jazz PT magazine as “an essential saxophonist of our time”.
-The multidisciplinary artist layers her practice through the creation and destruction of archival memory, exploring the concepts of identity, migration and memory through her work.
+The multidisciplinary artist layers her practice through the creation and destruction of archival memory, exploring the concepts of identity, migration, and memory.
+Her work includes improvised and composed music, film creation, and audiovisual performances, forming a constellation of interconnected practices.

 https://camilanebbia.com/